tokkonopapa/WordPress-IP-Geo-Block/_posts/article/2017-01-15-shortcode-for-geo-filtering.md

 ### Need for content filtering by country ###

-Meanwhile, this also helped to make the purpose of this plugin unclear.
-Because the function of this plugin to specifing the validation target is not enough for a user who wants to manage contents by [Geo-blocking][GeoBlocking].
+Meanwhile, this also helped to make the purpose of this plugin ambiguous.
+Because the function of this plugin to specifing the validation target with the page, post type, category and tab is not enough for a user who wants to manage contents by [Geo-blocking][GeoBlocking].

 ![Front-end validation target settings]({{ '/img/2016-11/ValidationTarget.png' | prepend: site.baseurl }}
  "Front-end validation target settings"